heart/CarBode-Barcode-Scanner-For-SwiftUI/README.md

 CarBode welcomes contributions in the form of GitHub issues and pull-requests.

 ## Changelog
+    - 2.0.0 I learned many more things about SwiftUI then I decide to restructure the scanner I hope you will like it.
+And this version you can switch front and back camera.
+    - 1.5.0 Fixed bugs and you can read the barcode type when scanner found it
+    - 1.4.0 Rename component and add new barcode generator view component
+    - 1.3.0 You can set a mock barcode when running with an iOS simulator.
+    - 1.2.0 Add feature allows to turn torch light on or off.
     - 1.0.1 Fixed bug camera delay 10 seconds when use on modal.
-    - 1.2.0 Add feature allows to turn torch light on or off.
-    - 1.3.0 You can set a mock barcode when running with an iOS simulator.
-    - 1.4.0 Rename component and add new barcode generator view component
-    - 1.5.0 Fixed bugs and you can read the barcode type when scanner found it